Settings that relate to the global upload area and let you control where files are stored.

 Enable Upload Area: When this function is enabled users will be able to upload files to the common upload area.
 You set the destination folder in the field below and choose whether or not a unique subfolder should be created for each user.
 (In which case subfolders will be named according to the logged-on user's username.)

-Metadata set: Lets you choose a metadata set that controls which fields users can and/or must fill out before uploading files to this area.
+Metadata set: Enter a metadata set that controls which fields users can and/or must fill out before uploading files to this area.
+For more information, see Creating a metadata set.

 Tip: The above settings offer little control in terms of where uploaded files are stored; you can either store all files in a single private folder per user or in a large common upload repository.
 However, it is possible to index the upload area and create a FotoWeb archive of it that dynamically displays only the assets that the viewer has uploaded.